-Plaza Central Pedscape Plan (2003), and the Sunnyside Pedscape and Land Use Plan (2004).
+The Elizabeth Established Neighborhood Subarea boundary is illustrated on Map 2, Centers, Corridors and Wedges, page 4.
+This sub-area Plaza Central Pedscape Plan (2003), and the Sunnyside Pedscape and Land Use Plan (2004).
 Because the area between Independence Boulevard and East Tenth Street/Central Avenue was not examined in detail during the planning process, these boundaries may be refined through future planning.
-For example, some of this area may fall within the boundary of a preliminary future Transit
+For example, some of this area may fall within the boundary of a future Transit

-Station Subarea surrounding a potential rapid transit station in the vicinity of Pecan Avenue and Independence Boulevard.
+Station Sub-area surrounding a planned rapid transit station in the vicinity of Pecan Avenue and Independence Boulevard.

-Established Neighborhood subareas are existing, well-established, primarily low-density residential areas where the predominate land use is, and should continue to be, single family residential.
-The Elizabeth Established Neighborhood Subarea also contains low and moderate density multi-family residential uses, civic uses including parks and schools, small-scale offices, and neighborhoodserving retail uses, all of which are appropriate for an Established Neighborhood.
+Established Neighborhood Sub-areas are existing, well-established, primarily low-density residential areas where the predominate land use is, and should continue to be, single family residential.
+The Elizabeth Established Neighborhood Sub-area also contains low and moderate density multi-family residential uses, civic uses including parks and schools, small-scale offices, and neighborhoodserving retail uses, all of which are appropriate for an Established Neighborhood.